 The first three lines (5/7/5) are the upper phase.
 This upper stage is where you create an image in your reader’s mind.

 The last two lines (7/7) of a Tanka poem are called the lower phase.
 The final two lines should express the poet’s ideas about the image that was created in the three lines above.

-- You can use the picture above, your own or no picture at all.
+- You can use the photo above, your own or no photo at all.

-- In fact, the choice is yours, write any style of poetry you wish using that prompt
+- The choice is yours, write any style of poetry you wish with the prompt

-Copy and paste the link of your finished poem in the comments below.
-I will acknowledge them the following week, also share on social networks, as I receive them..
+Copy and paste the link to your finished poem in the comments below.
+I will acknowledge them the following week, also share on social networks, as I receive them.

-My tanka poem – using the words “shining & winter”.
+My tanka poem – using the prompt “breeze & arrived”

 Joelle LeGendre – Two on a Rant, only on her own at the moment.

 Tucked into a Corner – Sarah is hooked on writing, now she cannot do without it, she says she is just a girl in love with words.